 Absolute optoelectronic coders are connected to both rotation axis and transmit RA and DEC angles with a high precision (12 bits – 1/4096).

 KK6MK-F1EHN-F6BSV interface card has been moved out of the rack during remote control tests.
 LED display reads Az for RA and El for DEC angles.
-A more complete interface card equiped with an Arduino micro controler is under development.
-This new card will replace the present one that can only handle four commands of low speed movements.
-It will also include more commands in order to be able to switch on and off some radio devices.
+A new interface card equiped with an Arduino micro controler is under development.
+This new card will replace the old one that could only handle four commands of low speed movements.
+It also includes more commands in order to be able to switch ON and OFF some radio devices.

 View on the RA axis motor.

-Ellyan, François and Steve from Electrolab « rescue team » came to work at La Villette on september 30th and the antenna was soon well secured.
+Ellyan, François and Steve from Electrolab « rescue team » came to work at La Villette and the antenna was soon well secured.
 This preliminary work was necessary in order to be followed by the motor reductors removal.

 While opening the second motor reductor cover, a mixture of oil and water came out.
 The picture shows inside that the axis is invaded by rust.

-On Septembre 30th, 2018 the radiotelescope antenna is now back to security position aiming at the zenit.
+The radiotelescope antenna is presently on security position aiming at the zenit.

 The main declination axis wheels are being cleaned while rust is removed using a metallic rotating brush.

 Intensive efforts have been accomplished in order to remove the cover of second reductor after removing appropriate bolts and using a dedicated extractor manufactured by the colleagues from Electrolab.
 Inside the cover one can see the Archimede screw that was connected to the primary declination moto reductor.
-The lower ring gear used to step-up the rotation with vertical gear is still in place despite all effort to remove it by using WD40 and available extracting tool.
-Clearly, a stronger one is needed.
-Once completely removed, all pieces can be cleaned and serviced.
-We will then finish the cleaning of main and secondary gear wheels.
+The lower ring gear used to step-up the rotation with vertical gear was very difficult to remove from the rotation axis.
+A specially designed extracting tool has been used for removing the corona wheel.